Jarrio/haxe-react-native-firebase/README.md

 Externs for react-native firebase

-Due to the updated firebase structure I couldn' figure out an alternative way to get this going so here's the updated usage:
+Due to the updated firebase structure I couldn't figure out an alternative way to get this going so here's the updated usage:

 1) Create a file in your project root called `firebase-component-imports.js`
 2) In your .hxml add the line `--macro includeFile('firebase-component-imports.js')`